wayofnumbers/wayofnumbers.github.io/content/Pelican-setup-1.md

 ----------------------------

 ## Themes
 There are a lot of [themes](https://github.com/getpelican/pelican-themes) to choose from.
 What you need to do is to configure your `pelicanconf.py` file and assign the theme name.
+Some themes may need to install extra Python modules or have access to other services to work.
+But overall the process is straight forward.

 ## Google Analytics
 Pelican have Google Analytics support out of the box.
 Register the site on GA, then get the `UA-XXXXxxxxx` id, put it into the `pelicanconf.py` file and you're golden.

 ## Disqus
 Disqus support come out of the box too.
-Register the site on Disqus, get your shortname correct, and put into `pelicanconf.py` and you should be good too.
+Register the site on Disqus, get your **shortname** correct, and put into `pelicanconf.py` and you should be good too.
 Some turorial suggest put into `publishconf.py`, well mine only works on `pelicanconf.py` so use your own judgement.

 ## SEO
-Basic SEO can be achieved using sitemap plugin.
+Basic SEO can be achieved using **sitemap** plugin.
 Search for it and put into `pelicanconf.py`, it will work automatically.

 ## Conclusion
 Overall the process is not hard at all.
 Once everything is set.
 Just focus on putting in solid content using Jupyter Notebook.
 Enjoy coding, visualizing and writing!